qqbethdavid/Common-Names-Convention-and-How-to-s-/README.md

 The first modifier is ‘king’ and the second modifier is ‘red’.

 ## Other points:
-1. Global is used in the “country” field when we refer to a language used in large areas
-   i.e.  Indo-Pacific, Western Central

-2. There should only be one name ranked 1 and ranked 2 in a country.
+1. There should only be one name ranked 1 and ranked 2 in a country.
 One per species, language and country.
-Other languages that are existing in the database and are ranked 2 because they are also in the national language will be superseded by the first name you ranked as 2 (by checking that this is in the national language and is the language with most users if there are several national languages listed in Ethnologue).
-These other languages then will have to be ranked 3 even if they are supposed to be in the 2nd rank as the rules apply, but we must follow the rule "one name ranked 1 and 2" rule here.
+Other languages that are existing in the database and are ranked 2 (because they are also in the national language) will be superseded by the first name you ranked as 2 (by checking that this name is in the national/official language and is the language with most users if there are several national languages listed in Ethnologue).
+These other languages then will have to be ranked 3 even if these are supposed to be in the 2nd rank as the rules apply, but we must follow the rule "one name ranked 1 and 2" rule here.

    Let's say just for an example, in our database you found a species with this ranking:<br/>